 We welcome comments on our corporate responsibility activities, results and reporting.
 Please email comments to Corporate.Responsibility@timewarner.com.

 Time Warner has been reporting comprehensively on corporate social responsibility longer than any major media company based in the U.S. Partnering with an increasingly diverse community of stakeholders has informed and guided many our systems, policies and controls in place throughout the company.

 Time Warner creates and distributes content that informs, entertains and inspires people of all ages around the world.
 It is in this endeavor that we have a significant impact on society and are guided by a core set of values: journalistic integrity, freedom of expression, diversity of viewpoints and responsible content.

 Each and every day our content is developed and produced by the best talent in the world.
 Cultivating talent from a broad range of people, backgrounds and perspectives has been critical to our success and fundamental to our ability to continue to be a leader in the media and entertainment industry.
-Whether it is by attracting creative talent to our studio, networks and magazines or by fostering a diversity of viewpoints among our journalists who cover the news from around the world, our success is based on our employees' unique contributions to our company.
+Whether it is by attracting creative talent to our studio and networks or by fostering a diversity of viewpoints among our journalists who cover the news from around the world, our success is based on our employees' unique contributions to our company.